docksal/service-varnish/README.md

-# Varnish Docker images for Drupal
+# Varnish Docker images for Docksal

 Varnish 3 (same as on Acquia Cloud).
 BigPipe support.